Xanthohumol: Beer

 In commercial beers, the concentration of xanthohumol ranges from about 2 μg/L – 1.2 mg/L. During the brewing process, xanthohumol and other prenylated flavonoids are lost as they are converted to the corresponding flavanones.
 Different hop varieties and different beers contain varying quantities of xanthohumol.

 Research

 Xanthohumol is under basic research for its potential biological properties.
 Xanthohumol can be extracted with pressurized hot water.

+Xanthohumol may have potential as a killer of bladder cancer.